chroth/dick-chainy/README.md

 # DICK CHAINY

 Warning!
-This is a lunch hack experiment™!
+This was a lunch hack experiment™!

-Takes a library and makes it chainable, passing last return value as the first parameter into the next value.

-I'm not sure what to use it for at the moment.

 ## Usage